Rainbows in culture: Religion

 The rainbow has found a place in the mythological systems of many cultures.
+It is sometimes personified as a deity, such as the Greco-Roman messenger goddess Iris, or the Aboriginal Australian Rainbow Serpent.

+In Albanian folk beliefs the rainbow is regarded as the belt of the goddess Prende, and oral legend has it that anyone who jumps over the rainbow changes their sex.

-It is sometimes personified as a deity, such as the Greco-Roman messenger goddess Iris, or the Aboriginal Australian Rainbow Serpent; while in other cultures it may represent a bridge or an archer's bow.
-In Judeo-Christianity, the rainbow is associated with God's protection, as it is described in the Book of Genesis (9:11–17) as a sign of the covenant between God and man.
+In other cultures it may represent a bridge or an archer's bow.
+In Judaism and Christianity, the rainbow is associated with God's protection, as it is described in the Book of Genesis (9:11–17) as a sign of the covenant between God and man.

 Art

 Rainbows are generally described as very colourful and peaceful.
 The rainbow occurs often in paintings.
 Frequently these have a symbolic or programmatic significance (for example, Albrecht Dürer's Melancholia I).
 In particular, the rainbow appears regularly in religious art (for example, Joseph Anton Koch's Noah's Thank Offering).
 Romantic landscape painters such as J. M. W. Turner and John Constable were more concerned with recording fleeting effects of light (for example, Constable's Salisbury Cathedral from the Meadows).
 Other notable examples appear in work by Hans Memling, Caspar David Friedrich, and Peter Paul Rubens.

 In contemporary visual art, the rainbow often appears as well, notably in Peter Coffin's Untitled (Rainbow), 2005, and in Ugo Rondinone's Hell, Yes!, 2001.
 Like many other cultural references to the rainbow, these either emphasize the possible sublimity of the natural world or the cheerfulness, joy, and celebration often culturally associated with a profusion of colors.

 In 2012, American artist, Michael Jones McKean created a large-scale artwork, The Rainbow.
-The project created, impart, a fully sustainable prismatic rainbow using thousands of gallons of pressurized harvested rainwater, at times stretching several city blocks in size.
+The project created, in part, a fully sustainable prismatic rainbow using thousands of gallons of pressurized harvested rainwater, at times stretching several city blocks in size.